doged-io/doged/doc/psbt.md

 ### Workflows

-#### Multisig with multiple Dogecash instances
+#### Multisig with multiple doged instances

 Alice, Bob, and Carol want to create a 2-of-3 multisig address.
-They're all using Dogecash.
+They're all using doged.
 We assume their wallets only contain the multisig funds.
 In case they also have a personal wallet, this can be accomplished through the multiwallet feature - possibly resulting in a need to add `-rpcwallet=name` to the command line in case `doge-cli` is used.